 NutriBullet warns that its Pro 900 blender cannot be used for more than a minute at a time, presumably out of fear that the engine can overheat.
 However, we have used it for over a minute in the past and it did not have any issues.
 Keep the time limit in mind, but we wouldn't list it as a deterrent.

 Ninja, however, has a preset mode called Auto-IQ, which is a feature you'll find in some of the best food processors alongside their top blenders.
 This allows you to twist the smoothie cup into place and press from one of multiple modes.
 With the Ninja Nutri 1000, this includes Blend, Pulse, and Ultra Blend.
 These are pre-timed, meaning you can simply press the button and leave it to blend and automatically shut off once the cycle is finished.

 NutriBullet vs Ninja: making a smoothie

 I put my two blenders side-by-side to directly compare the results of two identical smoothies.
-I added the same amount of frozen mango, fresh pineapple (with the tough core included), curly kale, yogurt, and water to each cups, but because of the difference in cup sizes the Ninja blender cup filled up far more.
+I added the same amount of frozen mango, fresh pineapple (with the tough core included), curly kale, yogurt, and water to each cup, but because of the difference in cup sizes, the Ninja blender cup filled up far more.